bigbluebutton/bigbluebutton/docs/docs/new-features.md

 - `sessionsCleanupDelayInMinutes=60` added
 - `graphqlWebsocketUrl=${bigbluebutton.web.serverURL}/graphql` added

+#### Restrict supported content types on BBB API endpoints

+Breaking change: Requests that require both a URL query string and a request body (e.g. CREATE with pre-upload presentation or INSERTDOCUMENT) must provide a Content-Type header with a value of text/xml or application/xml.

+In BigBlueButton 2.6.19/2.7.7 we modified the request validation for the meeting related API endpoints such as CREATE, JOIN, GETMEETINGS, etc. These endpoints now support a limited set of content types that includes text/xml, application/xml, application/x-www-form-urlencoded, and multipart/form-data.
+By default each endpoint only supports application/x-www-form-urlencoded and multipart/form-data, but individual enpoints can override this and define their own set of supported content types.
+This is particularily relevant for the CREATE and INSERTDOCUMENT endpoints.
+The CREATE endpoint supports all of the four content types while INSERTDOCUMENT only supports text/xml and application/xml.
+Any requests with a content type that differs from the set supported by the target endpoint will be rejected with a new "unsupportedContentType" error.
+Additonally, any requests that contain both a URL query string AND a request body will be rejected with a checksum error.
+The exception to this is requests which have a content type of application/xml or text/xml.
+This is to allow CREATE with pre-upload presentation and INSERTDOCUMENT to continuing functioning as before.

 ### Development

 For information on developing in BigBlueButton, see [setting up a development environment for 3.0](/development/guide).